robby1012/x360-raspberry-flasher/README.md

 - Solder Flux
 - Alcohol IPA for Cleaning

-Software:
+Software
-Windows 7 or Above | Linux Distro with Kernel 4+
+- Windows 7 or Above | Linux Distro with Kernel 4+
-C Compiler:
+C Compiler
-LINUX
+LINUX:
 - GCC
 - CMAKE
 - makesure C development packages installed
-Windows
+Windows:
 - Visual Studio

 Compile using Visual Studio, GCC or your preferred compiler or use precompiled binary (.uf2) at BIN folder

 Install Firware:
-HOLD BUTTON on PICO
+- HOLD BUTTON on PICO
-KEEP HOLD then connect USB cable to your Computer
+- KEEP HOLD then connect USB cable to your Computer
-If you do it right a new drive will appear/mounted Copy .uf2 firmware to the drive
+- If you do it right a new drive will appear/mounted
+- Copy .uf2 firmware to the drive
-Pico will reboot for reflash
+- Pico will reboot for reflash
-Open J-Runner to read/write nand (AutoGG not Supported)
+- Open J-Runner to read/write nand (AutoGG not Supported)

 ## Wiring Installation: